Runtime Handler Discovery

 Non-functional architecture must be able to locate functional handlers without knowing where they are deployed.

-A software product is composed of many independent components.
-For example, each use case may provide its own handlers, and each logic layer may contain multiple transition handlers.
+A hosted product or use case may be composed of many independently deployed components.
+For example, each use case may provide its own handlers, and each tier may contain multiple transition handlers.

-This structure can be represented as a grid: use cases horizontally and logic layers vertically.
+This structure can be represented as a grid: use cases horizontally and tiers vertically.

 NFA must be able to route work to one specific handler inside this structure.
 If NFA depended on hard-coded addresses or direct references, the system would quickly become rigid and difficult to evolve.